uhuohuy/GazPNE2/README.md

 ### Run the code

+> python -u main.py --input=4 --input_file=data/test.txt --special_con_t=0.35  --abb_ent_thres=0.3 --context_thres=0.3 --special_ent_t=0.3 --merge_thres=0.5 --abb_context_thres=0.2 --num_context_thres=0.2 --single_person_c_t=0.23

 > spack load openjdk@11.0.8_10

-In case of a jave error, to run the above command.
+To execute the above command in case of a jave error.

-> python -u main.py --input=4 --input_file=data/test.txt --special_con_t=0.35  --abb_ent_thres=0.3 --context_thres=0.3 --special_ent_t=0.3 --merge_thres=0.5 --abb_context_thres=0.2 --num_context_thres=0.2 --single_person_c_t=0.23

 Test your own data: Set <*input*> to 0 and set <*input_file*> to the path of your data.
 It is a .txt file with each line corresponding to a tweet message.